-For information about compliance with Title IX or compliance regarding harassment or discrimination, including sexual harassment and sexual violence, contact the College's Equity Officer and Title IX Coordinator: Wendy Pippen, Associate Vice President of Human Resources, Equity Officer and Title IX Coordinator, 3094 Indian Circle, Marianna, FL 32446, Building A, Room 183C, 850-718-2269, pippenw@chipola.edu
+For information about compliance with Title IX or compliance regarding harassment or discrimination, including sexual harassment and sexual violence, contact the College's Equal Opportunity Officer and Title IX Coordinator: Wendy Pippen, Associate Vice President of Human Resources, 3094 Indian Circle, Marianna, FL 32446, Building A, Room 183C, 850-718-2269, pippenw@chipola.edu

-If the grievance involves a possible equity issue, the Equity Officer will meet with the student/group within 10 work days of the referral.
-The Equity Officer will investigate the grievance and notify the student/group of the findings and any action to be taken within 10 work days.
+If the grievance involves a possible equal opportunity issue, the Equal Opportunity Officer will meet with the student/group within 10 work days of the referral.
+The Equal Opportunity Officer will investigate the grievance and notify the student/group of the findings and any action to be taken within 10 work days.